ray-ers/ray-ers.github.io/_pages/about.md

   <h2>Research interests</h2>
   <p>
-    My research focuses on urban resilience and sustainability, including the systematic assessment of urban food gardens and the ecosystem services they provide.
+    My research focuses on urban resilience and sustainability, including the systematic assessment of urban nature-based solutions and the ecosystem services they provide.
 I enjoy turning research methods and findings into accessible writing and interactive visualizations — you can find examples in the
     <a href="/research/">Research</a> section.
   </p>